-9. Reserves for Future Policyholders' Benefits
+10. Reserves for Future Policyholders' Benefits

-The Company uses the Canadian Asset Liability Method ("CALM") in computing its actuarial reserves on long-term contracts.
-CALM involves the projection of future interest rate scenarios in order to determine the amount of assets needed to provide for all future obligations.
+The Group's actuarial reserving methodology for the determination of reserves for future policyholders' benefits is the Canadian Asset Liability Method ("CALM") CALM involves the projection of future interest rate scenarios in order to determine the amount of assets needed to provide for all future obligations.